Top tips for creating and producing on-demand fitness content

 Best practices for on-demand content production

 If you already run online classes then filming for your on-demand videos will be a breeze.
 The principles for delivery and production remain the same.
 You need to have good lighting, great sound and visuals, and not be afraid to step out of your comfort zone.
-No matter whether you will offer pre-recorded vides or class recordings videos, or both, our tips for setting up and production will steer you in the right direction:
+No matter whether you will offer pre-recorded videos or class recordings videos, or both, our tips for setting up and production will steer you in the right direction:

 Choose the right space to film your videos